Chicago’s choice for a real change.

 Meet Liam

 I love this city.
-I’m a lifelong Chicagoan, a dad of two young kids, a small business owner, and the youngest of eight siblings raised in Rogers Park.
+I’m a lifelong Chicagoan, a dad of two young kids, a Democrat, a small business owner, and the youngest of eight siblings raised in Rogers Park.
 Chicago has always been a place where hard work and community could lead to a good life — and that’s the promise I want to see work for every Chicagoan.

 Growing